NASB Staff

 kcoble@NASBonline.org

-Katie 2022 sqAs a Board Leadership Associate, Katie provides support to board members primarily through Superintendent Evaluation and Leadership Encompass 360.
+Katie provides support to board members primarily through Superintendent Evaluation and Leadership Encompass 360.
 She also provides support to the members of the Nebraska Administrative Education Professionals group.
 Katie grew up on her family ranch in the Sandhills and attended school in Mullen.
 She moved to Lincoln after graduating from Doane University where she studied Psychology and Sociology.
-In her spare time, Katie enjoys spending time with family and friends, traveling, spending time outdoors, and finding new restaurants to try with her boyfriend, Justin.
+In her spare time, Katie enjoys spending time with family and friends, traveling, spending time outdoors, and finding new restaurants to try with her husband, Justin.

 QUICK SIX: